-The capital cost estimates assumed all known work is contained within the plant site identified as the Maintenance and Storage Building and adjacent area as presented in the conceptual plant arrangement.
-Estimated Contractor soft costs are included.
+The capital cost estimates assumed all known work is contained within the plant site identified as Annex Building area and the identified location of the new package boilers.
+Estimated Contractor Soft Costs are included.
 Con Edison's overhead costs are not included.